-Fear - Parents fear children drowning, so don’t let them swim.
-Often, the boys then learn when fishing with their fathers, or because they tend to break their parents’
+- Fear – Parents fear children drowning, so don’t let them swim.
+Often, the boys then learn when fishing with their fathers, or because they tend to break their parents’ rules more often.

 - Skin colour – being in the sea means being in the sun.
 In many countries older generations discourage youth, especially girls, from going in the sea as they don’t want their skin to darken.

 Citizens of these countries play a disproportionately large role in ocean conservation, as these countries often own large ocean areas that include some of the most pristine tropical marine habitats we have left.

 Locally led conservation initiatives are crucial for achieving sustained and impactful conservation – ensuring people are able to connect to the ocean is an essential first step towards protection of these globally important areas.

 Many organisations have begun learn-to-swim and snorkel programmes, with incredible results for the small groups of people involved.

 From these, we know that learning to swim, snorkel or surf has helped communities fight poverty in Mozambique, empowered women to become conservationists in the Maldives, improved wellbeing and challenged social and gender barriers in Cuba, Iran and Sri Lanka, and enabled women to access jobs in tourism and conservation sectors in Timor-Leste and Melanesia.

 Research shows that women excel as leaders in conservation programmes and effectively pass knowledge onto younger generations but are often overlooked and have less educational opportunities than men.

 Project Drawdown estimate that educating women, together with family planning, is the fifth most powerful solution for reducing emissions and mitigating the climate crisis.